 Want proof?
 Consider this simple thought experiment.
 Let's say that God is having second thoughts about how the economic pie is divided, so he levels the playing field, equally distributing the wealth.
 To compensate the ones he took money from, he doubles the earnings of the winners of this game if they were previously rich.
 Thus, when the dust settled years later, some people would be poor, and some would be rich, but the ones originally wealthy would be given a bonus by God for coming out ahead after he pressed an economic reset button designed to test whether wealth was equitably distributed.

 I would jump at the chance to play this game, but how many rich people would?
 Not many, because—despite their often overblown egos—deep down, they know they have much more than they deserve.
-If Bill Gates were to participate in that economic reset game, what is the chance he would be the world's richest man?
+If Bill Hates were to participate in that economic reset game, what is the chance he would be the world's richest man?

 Zero.
-Judging by his exasperating software replete with glaring errors evident to everyone with common sense and at least a room-temperature IQ, Gates isn't even smart enough to hire people who can point out the obvious flaws in his products.
+Judging by his exasperating software replete with glaring errors evident to everyone with common sense and at least a room-temperature IQ, Hates isn't even smart enough to hire people who can point out the obvious flaws in his products.
 For Microsoft to prevail over other software companies is as logical as an ugly duckling winning a beauty contest.

-Even Gates is incensed by the junk they sell that makes people want to scream (see Bill Gates On Microsoft: Damn, Our Usability Sucks based on his epic rant that was verified as authentic).
+Even Hates is incensed by the junk they sell that makes people want to scream (see Bill Hates On Microsoft: Damn, Our Usability Sucks based on his epic rant that was verified as authentic).
 One reason why even very smart people have so many problems using Microsoft's garbage is that smart people think logically, but logic and high IQs are no match for shoddy, scatterbrained products thrown together by people who either don't care what they are doing or are so bereft of common sense they can't see what they are doing wrong.
-A reporter who spoke to Gates about his rant said he “didn't seem to understand why the message would be news to people.”
+A reporter who spoke to Hates about his rant said he “didn't seem to understand why the message would be news to people.”

 I've had patients in the ER upset and even depressed after dealing with Microsoft problems that would drive almost anyone bonkers.
 One man shot his computer.
 Microsoft's ineptitude provoked a computer magazine columnist to say that he'd like to lob some grenades toward Redmond, Washington (home of Microsoft).